atuline/FastLED-Demos/README.md

 Disclaimer: I haven't gone through the code with a fine tooth comb, so it's not yet optimized with non-blocking delays and in many cases, the most efficient declarations of variables.
-Sorry, but I'm not a professional programmer, and at my age, that just won't happen.
+Am working on it slowly.